Frequently Asked Questions

 This will depend on negotiations and agreement with landowners, and securing funding!

 We have yet to secure funding for the development of Te Ara Tipuna.
-To date, we have received funding support from Te Puni Kokiri and Te Runanganui o Ngati Porou to plot the route, engage with communities, build the 1km model in Ruatoria, and apply for consents.
+To date, we have received $3.8 million in public funding since 2021 to bring the project this far by plotting the route, engaging with landowners and communities, building the 1km model in Ruatoria, and applying for consents.
+However, a substantial amount is still required to meet the requirements of the resource consent process and begin development.

 Unless the resource consent is approved there will be nothing to fund.
 If the consent is approved Te Ara Tipuna will be considered for the Government’s Regional Infrastructure Fund.
 The project will find the rest of the funding through other sources that it is eligible for.